modiem/AmsterdamExplore/README.md

-# Bikes in Amsterdam
+# Expore Amsterdam
-This project aims to discover public available data about bikes in Amsterdam.
-Living in the city of bike, which topic can be more relevant?
+This project aims to expore the data of the city and help you decide where to live.

 ## Data